JanSharp/VRCOcclusionUtils/README.md

 Open and close an array of `Occlusion Portal`s within an area.
 When in the area, they are open, when outside, they are closed.

-The area is defined by 1 or more **trigger** colliders of any kind on the object with the `Occlusion Portals Toggle Area` script.
+The area is defined by 1 or more trigger colliders of any kind on the object with the `Occlusion Portals Toggle Area` script.

+Upon entering play mode or publishing, all colliders on the same object as the area script are automatically set to be trigger colliders.